 What Is Red Teaming?

-Instead of focusing on merely presenting exploitable vulnerabilities to Infosecs team, Red Teams have traditionally been focused on achieving defined objectives.
+Instead of focusing on merely presenting exploitable vulnerabilities to an Infosecs team, Red Teams have traditionally been focused on achieving defined objectives.
 They have actively taken on the role of the aggressor, practicing offensive security techniques so as to reach the defined goal or objective.
 Red Teams typically only ever need to identify 1 way of achieving the objective.
 They are not expected to iterate through every possible permutation to determine all possible paths to achieving the objective.
 (This exercise would be more of an attack path, attack tree activity).

 In sophisticated penetration testing engagements, security professionals often conduct red teaming exercises to deliver objective-based assessments of an organisation.
 For instance, an objective might be to determine whether a sophisticated external attacker could gain access to an internal database system and exfiltrate a specific set of sensitive records.
 In this instance, the red team would simulate an external threat actor and determine whether they could find a series of exploitable vulnerabilities that would cause them to exfiltrate sensitive data from the target database.